 - $60,000 Settlement for Infested Apartment at Tall Oaks Apartments in Laurel, MD

 To see more of our past bed bug case verdicts and settlements, click here.
 Of course, prior results are not a guarantee of future results, and all cases are different.

-We offer Free Consultations, with fees and expenses paid out of compensation we recover.
-For your Free Consultation, call Whitney, LLP at 410 583 8000, or use our online Quick Contact Form.
-Call us now for your Free Consultation.
+We offer Legal Consultations, with fees and expenses paid out of compensation we recover.
+For your Legal Consultation, call Whitney, LLP at 410 583 8000, or use our online Quick Contact Form.
+Call us now for your Legal Consultation.